Te Kani-a-Takirau

 Te Kani-a-Takirau (c.
 1790s - c.
 1856) was a notable New Zealand tribal leader.
 Of Māori descent, he identified with Hapu Matua of the Te Aitanga A Hauiti Iwi.
 He was born in on the East Coast of New Zealand.
 He is well known for having refused to sign the Treaty of Waitangi in 1840.

+In 1827 he met Captain Dumont d'Urville of the Astrolabe, and visited his ship.